 Tips for the train ride

-- Pack water and snacks – locals hop on at different stations and walk down the trains with ice coolers and
+- Pack water and snacks!
+I arrived at Ella station very dehydrated! – local Sri Lankans hop on at different stations with ice coolers and buckets of food/drinks but you can’t guarantee

 - Make sure you’ve got a fully charged phone/camera to take lots of amazing photos and videos.

 - Bring some form of entertainment.
 Despite the incredible views, the train takes over 7 hours from Kandy to Ella (longer if you start at an earlier station, like Colombo).
-Having the option of something else to do will break up the journey.
+Although the views are stunning, you’ll appreciate having music/podcast/book to help break up the journey.

 - Use the bathroom beforehand.
-There are toilets on board.
-However, it’s a tight squeeze standing in the aisles and corridors.
+Although there are toilets on board, it’s a tight squeeze standing in the aisles and corridors.
 Therefore, trying to walk down the carriages to find and use the bathroom (and making your way back again) would be a mission.
+Also I heard they weren’t that pleasant to visit several hours into the ride…

-Despite it being a long and hot journey, the incredible views and people I met, made it an unforgettable adventure that I’ll never forget.
+Despite it being a long and hot journey, the incredible views and people I met made it an unforgettable adventure I’ll never forget.
 I’d highly recommend taking the train for the experience and the scenery.
 That being said, if you have limited time in Sri Lanka, this 7 hour journey might not be for you.
 There are many buses and taxi options which will take you there in half the time.
-You might find this easier too if you’re travelling with small children too.
+You might find a bus or taxi easier too if you’re travelling with small children.

 Are you planning a trip on the Kandy to Ella train?
 Or have you been lucky enough to experience it first hand? let me know!